rpdelaney/l4d2-tourney-rules/rules.md

 score for the round.
 The maximum penalty for repeated or severe infractions will be a forfeit loss of the match.

+######5.8.5 Death toll bridge
+As survivor, it is illegal to cross the bridge on c10m1_caves without climbing a ladder.

 #####5.9 Glitches

 ######5.9.1 Rescue vehicles